department-of-veterans-affairs/va-mobile-app/docs/older-chrome-android-dev-setup.md

-# Testing the auth redirect bug on older versions of Chrome on Android
+# Testing auth redirect bug on older versions of Chrome on Android
 Versions of Chrome on Android that are v99 and below cannot redirect a user back to the app after authenticating using JavaScript or a meta refresh.
 The steps below outline how to reproduce this bug so that we can find a solution for users